finestnothing/miscNotes/LPIC1_notes/lesson1.md

 - `root`: Sets root partiton. `root=/dev/sda3`
 - `ro`: makes initial mount of the root filesystem be read-only
 - `rw`: allows writing in the initial boot of root filesystem

+## 101.3-Change runlevels, boot targets, shutdown or reboot system

+There needs to be a program to control the other programs.
+Historically, it was called SysVInit or Sys V. In modern distributions of linux, it is now a program called Systemd or Upstart.
+SysVinit is the standard now.
+The standard provides states, or runlevels, and their corresponding service scripts needed to run them.
+They range from 0 to 6 with the following common purposes:

+0. System shutdown
+1. Single user mode, no network or non-essential capabilities (maintenance mode)
+2. Not used often.
+If it is, implemented like 3.
+3. Multi-user mode.
+Can log in by console or network
+4. Not used often.
+If it is, implemented like 3.
+5. Equivalent to 3 but with a GUI login
+6. System restart

+The program that manages the run levels is `/sbin/init`.
+When the system is initialized, the `init` program identifies the requested run level (normally 5) from the kernal of `/etc/inittab`.